sleepyy51/Docker-SMP/README.md

 # Docker SMP

-This is a little side project aiming to make a reproducible vanilla SMP using a Docker image Since it's mostly for mi personal use I have some plugins plus configs you should modify.
+This is a little side project aiming to make a reproducible vanilla SMP using a Docker image.\
+Since it's mostly for mi personal use I have some plugins plus configs you should modify.\
 See Below on  **What's inside my compose?**

 ## Configuration